BALLYGOWAN FLUTE BAND

 2023 FLUTE BAND ASSOCIATION ANNUAL ENTERTAINMENT CONTEST

-Band members and supporters had a really enjoyable afternoon on Saturday June 10 in Shorts Sports & Recreation Club, Belfast.
+Band members and supporters had a really enjoyable afternon on Saturday June 10 in Shorts Sports & Recreation Club, Belfast.
 Eight bands competed in what Adjudicator Deirdre Harshaw said was a real treat and a feast of music and entertainment.

 When the playing was over, three new trophies were presented on behalf of Kellswater, Ballymena Young Conquerors and Ballygowan – the latter from the Kerr family in memory of former Solo G Treble player Brian.